Sarah E. Wright: Biography

 Sarah Elizabeth Wright was born in Wetipquin, Maryland, and began writing poetry at the age of eight.
 She attended Salisbury Colored High School, and in 1945 entered Howard University.
 At Howard University, she was mentored by Sterling Allen Brown and Owen Dodson, and first met poet Langston Hughes, who became a lifelong friend.

 In 1949, due to financial hardship, Wright left Howard University without graduating and moved to Philadelphia.
 There she wrote, worked for a small printing and publishing firm, and helped to found the Philadelphia Writers' Workshop.
 In 1957, she moved to New York City and joined the Harlem Writers Guild, of which she served as a vice-president, and was involved in many political causes, including African and African-American liberation, as well as anti-war work.
+In July 1960 she travelled to Cuba in a trip organized by the Fair Play for Cuba Committee.
 With her acclaimed novel This Child's Gonna Live appearing in 1969, she is considered part of the Black Arts Movement.

 Wright died in Manhattan, New York, at the age of 80, as the result of complications of cancer.